The Atheist Bible, CC-BY Fabian M. Suchanek

 Now imagine that you were thrown into such a society.
 What would be the first thing you do?
 You might be tempted to run away.
 But you still have to hunt and/or grow food, which is very hard to do when you are alone.
 You could not even sleep at night comfortably for fear of being surprised and slaughtered.
 So what do you do?

-This scenario might seem highly artificial; however, this is exactly what happens when you put humans together in a rough environment.
-They form clubs of non-aggression.
-This happens in prison populations, as well as in Mafia circles, or in groups of refugees or displaced persons.
-People always cling together for mutual protection.
-This works only if members of the group don’t harm each other, and hence they quickly make a kind of pact between them.
-Such behavior emerges in any group of people out of a desire for safety.
+This scenario of non-aggression clubs might seem highly artificial; however, it is exactly what happens when you put humans together in a rough environment: They form clubs of non-aggression.
+This happens with fishers, farmers, and herders18, plane crash survivors in remote places19, the citizens of early city states20, and even soldiers of opposing parties21 and Mafia members22.
+People realize they fare best when they don’t harm each other, and hence they quickly make a kind of pact between them.

 Punishment